-In the Instance ID column, click an instance ID for a Decision Service component to view its audit trail details.
+3. In the Instance ID column, click an instance ID for a Decision Service component to view its audit trail details.

 Note: The contents of the audit trail page depends on the Audit Level settings.
 When the Audit Level property is set to Production, the audit trail shows only the activity names.
-When the Audit Level is in Development mode, the audit trail shows the Decision Service instance payload details.
-You can change the Audit Level on the SOA Administration Common Properties page.
+When the Audit Level is set to Development mode, the audit trail shows the Decision Service instance payload details.
+You can change the Audit Level on the SOA Infrastructure Common Properties page.
 Additionally, this option can be set for a specific composite from the home page for the composite.

-- In the Component column, click a specific Decision Service component to access its home page. - In the Composite column, click a specific SOA composite application to access its home page. - In the Logs column, click a specific log to access the Log Messages page with filtered messages specific to that instance.
+- 4. In the Component column, click a specific Decision Service component to access its home page. - 5.
+In the Composite column, click a specific SOA composite application to access its home page. - 6.
+In the Logs column, click a specific log to access the Log Messages page with filtered messages specific to that instance.

-For more information, see Section 1.2.4, "Understanding Service Components and Service Component Instances"
+For more information, see Section 1.2.4, "Introduction to Service Components and Service Component Instances."

-20.4 Monitoring Business Rules Service Engine Faults
+18.4 Monitoring Business Rules Service Engine Faults

-Using the Business Rules Engine home page Faults tab, you can monitor all Decision Service component faults.
-The Faults tab shows this information for Decision Service components that can be part of separate SOA composite applications.
+Using the Business Rules service engine Faults page, you can monitor all Decision Service component faults.
+The Faults page shows this information for Decision Service components that can be part of separate SOA composite applications.
 Decision Service Components are also called Business Rules components in the Oracle Fusion Middleware documentation.